 Only if there is suspicion of a severe injury such as a fracture or a medical condition masquerading as a musculoskeletal condition.
 Otherwise, most injuries can be diagnosed and treated successfully without scans.
 If in doubt, feel free to contact Jason.
 If you have any recent or old scans please them along.

 Initial appointments typically take 60 minutes and follow-up sessions are 45-60 minutes.

-You will find most other physios only offer 30 minute sessions or they charge you double for 60 minutes.
+This is compared with most other physiotherapy practices that only offer 20-30 minute sessions or they charge you double for 60 minutes.

 How do I join the small group exercise class?

 You'll need to attend an individual session to thoroughly assess your injury and determine your eligibility for the class.

 Can I claim a health fund rebate through private health insurance?

 Yes, as long as you have extras cover and haven't exhausted your annual allowance.

 It varies between health funds.
 Most pay a higher rebate for an initial consultation.
 Some funds pay a percentage of the consultation fee, whereas others pay a fixed amount.
 It's worth checking your policy to see how much you are eligible to claim.